pocin/kbc-wr-the-trading-desk/README.md

 ```
 {
         "CampaignId": "42",
-        "AdgroupId": "whateverA", #this is just a temporary placeholder and is not sent to the API!
+        "AdGroupId": "whateverA", #this is just a temporary placeholder and is not sent to the API!
         "AdGroupName": "Test adgroup",
         "Description": "Test adgroup desc",
         "IsEnabled": True,